 Also, do not forget to buy a generator that produces more power than you need to extract, as overloading it will cause overheating that will shorten the life of the generator and may even cause a fire.

-The Correctness of the Electrical Generator
+Correct use of the Electrical Generator

 The correct use for an electric generator will vary depending on the model we have.
 For example, these devices have to be used for a determined time according to their characteristics.
 If it is not a diesel generator, it is better that you do not use it for more than 6 continuous hours.
 If you need to use it longer, let it rest at 40-minute intervals.